LeethaMuthammaDM/movie-app/README.md

 # Design Decisions

 * Used minimal error View to keep the user informed
+* Used AsyncImage for lazy image loading
+*

 * Custom image caching instead of third-party
   → better control and understanding